buzzqw/TUS/OBSS/OBSSv2-eng.md

 When a creature detects a smell, the exact location of its source is not revealed, only its presence within range.
 The creature can use an Action to determine the direction from which the smell is coming.
 When within melee distance of the source, it identifies its position.

-A creature with scent can follow tracks using its sense of smell, making a Track check to find and follow a trail.
+A creature with scent can follow tracks using its sense of smell, making a track check to find and follow a trail.
 The typical DC of a fresh track is 10 (regardless of the surface on which the track is found).
 The DC increases or decreases depending on the intensity of the track, the number of creatures leaving it, and the time elapsed since it was left.
 For each hour that passes, the DC increases by 2.

 For the rest, this ability follows the rules of the Survival skill.
 Creatures that follow tracks with scent ignore the effects of the surfaces on which the track is found and poor visibility.

 Water, especially running water, negates the track-following ability of creatures.

 Some strong odors can easily mask others.
-The presence of a similar odor makes it impossible to detect or exactly identify a creature by Scent; the base DC of the Survival skill to follow tracks in the presence of masking odors changes from 10 to 20.
+The presence of a similar odor makes it impossible to detect or identify exactly a creature by Scent; the base DC of the Survival skill to follow tracks in the presence of masking odors changes from 10 to 20.

 ## Blindsight

 Using a set of senses other than sight, such as vibration perception, keen smell, acute hearing, or sonar, a creature with blindsight moves and fights as well as a sighted creature.

-Invisibility and darkness are indifferent, although the creature with blindsight must have a line of effect to notice a particular creature or object.
+Invisibility and darkness are irrelevant, although the creature with blindsight must have a line of effect to notice a particular creature or object.

-A creature with cover still continues to have its Defense advantage.
+A creature with cover still has its Defense advantage.

 The range of the ability is indicated in the creature' \*\*s description.
 The creature generally does not need to make Awareness checks to notice creatures within the range of its blindsight.